Sdub76/unraid-recovery-toolkit/README.md

 # Disaster Recovery Playbook (High‑Level Flow)

 This is the intended end‑to‑end flow when things go sideways.
-It’s opinionated, boringly reliable, and tested against real-world “oh no” moments.
+It's opinionated, boringly reliable, and tested against real-world "oh no" moments.

 1. **Nightly hygiene** — Run the filelist script every night on Unraid, with Healthchecks monitoring the job.
 2. **Disaster strikes** — Array corruption or accidental deletes slip past parity.
 (It happens.
 Deep breath.)
 3. **Freeze backups** — Suspend Borg backups to avoid snapshotting bad state; extract the latest file list from the most recent archive for reference.
-4. **Scope the blast radius** — Run `recovery_analysis.py` to build the Excel summary and see what’s missing by folder/depth.
+4. **Scope the blast radius** — Run `recovery_analysis.py` to build the Excel summary and see what's missing by folder/depth.
 5. **Audit the dark day** — Run `sonarr_deleted.py` and `radarr_deleted.py` to list what those apps marked as deleted around the incident window.
-6. **Plan the recovery** — Run `recovery_plan.py` to classify: what still exists on the array, what should be in backup, what Sonarr/Radarr can redownload, and what’s truly missing.
+6. **Plan the recovery** — Run `recovery_plan.py` to classify: what still exists on the array, what should be in backup, what Sonarr/Radarr can redownload, and what's truly missing.
 7. **Verify the backup** — In a Borg shell, mount the latest archive and run `recovery_restore.py` against the `.backup.txt` output to confirm which files are actually present in the archive.
 8. **Cross‑check** — Feed the `recovery_restore` outputs back into `recovery_analysis.py` to ensure any missing files are expected (e.g., excluded via `.nobackup`).
 9. **Queue redownloads** — Re‑run `sonarr_deleted.py` and `radarr_deleted.py` with `--redownload` to let your apps re‑request genuinely missing media.